ldpresley1/StraySpotter/README.md

 ## Website:
 Our full project description and documentation is available [here](https://ldpresley1.github.io/StraySpotter/)

+For more information on how to run our app, see the README in the react-native-app folder.

 <!-- ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ldpresley1/StraySpotter/edit/main/README.md) to maintain and preview the content for your website in Markdown files.